Taxi StdLib

 declare extension function <T> all(collection: T[], predicate: (T) -> Boolean): Boolean

-Returns true if all of the items in the collection satisfy the predicate
+Returns true when every item in the collection satisfies the predicate.

 allOf